ABindoff/R_tutorials/2_Data.md

 library(ggplot2)
 ```

+    ## Warning: package 'ggplot2' was built under R version 3.5.1

 #### 2.3 Good practice in data organisation

-There are endless ways we can organise our data, but for most statistical applications data needs to be represented in **flat tables**.
-Flat tables have the same number of rows for each column and the same number of columns for each row.
-Data organisation falls into two broad categories:
+There are endless ways we can organise our data, but for most
+statistical applications data needs to be represented in **flat
+tables**.
+Flat tables have the same number of rows for each column and
+the same number of columns for each row.
+Data organisation falls into
+two broad categories:
-- long format
+\- long format
-- wide format
+\- wide format

 Wide format has a row for each subject and a column for each variable.
 Long format has multiple rows per subject and (usually) fewer columns.
-Lab scientists tend to prefer to record their data in wide format, but sometimes the data needs to be analysed in long format.
-Don't worry too much about the distinction, but do store your data in a format that has the same number of rows for each column and the same number of columns for each row.
-The `reshape2` package makes converting between long format and wide format data easy in most cases.
+Lab scientists tend to prefer to record their data in wide format, but
+sometimes the data needs to be analysed in long format.
+Don’t worry too
+much about the distinction, but do store your data in a format that has
+the same number of rows for each column and the same number of columns
+for each row.
+The `reshape2` package makes converting between long
+format and wide format data easy in most cases.

 In the next part of this tutorial we will load some long format data.
-But first, ensure that you have the data file "midichlorians.csv" in your working directory.
-You can either type the command `getwd()` in your console and move the file to that directory, or go to Session -&gt; Set Working Directory and change the working directory.
+But first, ensure that you have the data file “midichlorians.csv” in
+your working directory.
+You can either type the command `getwd()` in
+your console and move the file to that directory, or go to Session -\>
+Set Working Directory and change the working directory.

 #### 2.4 Loading a .csv file into R

-We will use the function `read.csv()` to load the file "midichlorians.csv" and store it in a data frame called `df`
+We will use the function `read.csv()` to load the file
+“midichlorians.csv” and store it in a data frame called `df`

 ``` r
 df <- read.csv("midichlorians.csv")
 df$age <- factor(df$age, labels = c("5mo", "20mo")) # make t a factor with sensible labels
 ```

-The data are from an experiment that took transgenic and wild-type mice and subjected them to twice-weekly Jedi training.
-Mice were euthanased at 5 months and 20 months of age, and their midichlorians counted.
-The counts were standardized to z-scores by deducting the mean from each score and dividing by the standard deviation for the sample.
+The data are from an experiment that took transgenic and wild-type mice
+and subjected them to twice-weekly Jedi training.
+Mice were euthanased
+at 5 months and 20 months of age, and their midichlorians counted.
+The
+counts were standardized to z-scores by deducting the mean from each
+score and dividing by the standard deviation for the sample.

 ![jedi mouse](jedi_mouse.jpg)

-*(This one's midichlorians were over 20000!)*
+*(This one’s midichlorians were over 20000\!)*

-In order to view the entire data frame we can use the function `View(df)` in the console.
-If we just want to see a few rows we can use `head(df)`
+In order to view the entire data frame we can use the function
+`View(df)` in the console.
+If we just want to see a few rows we can use
+`head(df)`

 ``` r
 head(df)